Texas Child Visitation Rights Attorneys

 Over time, circumstances may change that would warrant a modification to your visitation schedule.
 A Goranson Bain Ausley attorney can help you create a schedule with new terms that work for everyone.
 To learn more about Post-Judgment Modifications, visit our page.

 If you are having trouble exercising your visitation rights, you may need the assistance of an attorney to file an enforcement against the other parent.
+Each of the lawyers in our Austin, Dallas, Fort Worth, Granbury, and Plano offices is well versed and highly experienced in filing enforcement actions.
 You can learn more about Post-Judgment Enforcement here.

 While in most cases, the Court establishes a possession schedule for both parents, there are select circumstances where visitation can be restricted or denied, if such visitation would adversely affect the physical health or emotional well-being of the child.